lundybernard/pytorch_microservice_demo/README.md

 to validate the docker container works properly, and docker-compose works

 #### Manual Test
-Run the container with docker-compose and test it with service_testf
+Run the container with docker-compose and test it with service_test

 ```
 docker-compose build